Skip to main content

 Biking routes

-The Verbier Bike Park is a must for downhill fans with 19km of serious downhill tracks of varying difficulty located between Fontanets (2,475m), Verbier (1,535m), and near La Tzoumaz.
-The 700m vertical drop in altitude makes it more suitable for speedsters and hardcore downhillers, however, you have to start somewhere and the park offers nine different gradients of trail – one green, two blue, four red and one black, something for beginners, intermediates and experts respectively.
+The 700m vertical drop in altitude makes it more suitable for speedsters and hardcore downhillers, however you have to start somewhere and the park offers nine different gradients of trail – one green, two blue, four red and one black, something for beginners, intermediates and experts respectively.
 There is also Tire's Fire, an expert/competition level track.

-For enduro riders there are 18 routes of different levels, totalling 178km of trails renowned for their exceptional landscapes.
+Enjoy 18 routes of different levels, totalling 178km of trails renowned for their exceptional landscapes.
 On the Verbier side are 12 routes that are mostly blues and reds, over at Côte Bruson there are five routes with something for everyone, and La Tzoumaz has one blue and one black run.
 They connect with lifts, bus stops, restaurants and viewing points.

 Cross-country enthusiasts are kept happy with two superb one-day itineraries, you can choose either 'easy' or 'pro-rider' routes of more than 50km.
-And for e-bikers there are various tracks that range in difficulty and length.

-There is also a skills park, a dirt park, skate park and pump track.
+In addition to all of this there is also a skills park, a dirt park, skate park and pump track.

 If you prefer to take life at a more leisurely pace, there's plenty of mountain biking that is suitable for families and/or individuals who want to discover Verbier and its surrounding villages without having to furiously pedal uphill or kit up in full body armour.

-Unsure of where to head and which trails would be best for you?
-During the summer months the Tourist Office run two free guided bike tours around the area.
-And Verbier is a great base for exploring other resorts and areas.
-For example Chamonix and the Portes du Soleil are only 1-1.5 hrs drive away.
+For example Chamonix and the Portes du Soleil are only 60 to 90 minutes' drive away.
 We know many people travel hours to get to their 'local spot' back home.
 Here in the Alps the options are limited only by the time you have to spend here.

-Access for Mountain Bikes
+Access for mountain bikes

 You can either buy a day or half-day lift ticket to use the park, which will give you unlimited access to the Ruinettes gondola.
 Alternatively, each afternoon pro-riders from the Verbier bike team are available to show you around the trails (min. two people), telling you all you need to know about the park and the obstacles on the way.
-Advance reservation is recommended for these “Brakeless” sessions, and your lift ticket, bike hire and protective equipment are not included in the price.
-To check your progress during your stay, you can hire a “Freelap” timer, a cool gadget that will tell you the times of your descents on three different sections of the black “Tire’s Fire” piste.

-The lifts are open from early June until mid September, and you either take cable cars or use the specifically adapted racks on the side of the gondolas and chairlifts, allowing you to spend more of your time riding incredible alpine terrain rather than dragging yourself up steep inclines.
+The lifts are open from early June until mid-September, and you either take cable cars or use the specifically adapted racks on the side of the gondolas and chairlifts, allowing you to spend more of your time riding incredible alpine terrain rather than dragging yourself up steep inclines.

 Lift passes can be bought at the lift stations on an individual ascent basis.
 However if you're here for a few days and are going up and down many times during your stay, it's more economical to purchase a Pass Sports Activity Pass which gives you six days of unlimited access to the main lifts and cable cars in the valley.

-During the summer, all of the yellow Post buses that operate between Le Chable and Verbier are equipped to carry up to six bikes on specially adapted racks on the back.
-These racks are in operation from mid-May to mid-October each year and you have to pay a small additional fee to put your bike on the bus (approx CHF 2,-).
-It is recommended that you book in advance wherever possible to ensure that there is space, although there is always the Le Chable gondola option to save you pedalling all the way back up the hill.
+During the summer, all of the yellow Post buses that operate between Le Châble and Verbier are equipped to carry up to six bikes on specially adapted racks on the back.
+These racks are in operation from mid-May to mid-October each year and you have to pay a small additional fee to put your bike on the bus (approx CHF 2.-).
+It is recommended that you book in advance wherever possible to ensure that there is space, although there is always the Le Châble gondola option to save you pedalling all the way back up the hill.
 A similar bike service operates between Nendaz and Siviez.

 northshore in verbier bike park

-Hiring bikes & equipment
+Hiring and buying bikes

 Whether to go full-suspension or hardtail is a question which creates a lot of healthy debate amongst the mountain biking community.
 Whether you're renting or buying you should first decide which type you're looking for, and there are numerous makes and models of both types available.

-Full-suspension: Both front and rear suspension that is effective at absorbing lumps, bumps and jumps, thus providing better performance and a smoother ride.
+Both front and rear suspension that is effective at absorbing lumps, bumps and jumps, thus providing better performance and a smoother ride.

 Pros:

-• Much more comfortable and arguably more control over the rough stuff with more options to adjust to suit the terrain.
+• much more comfortable and arguably more control over the rough stuff with more options to adjust to suit the terrain

-• You can make a full suspension bike ‘lock out’ when needed, so the experience is like riding a hard tail.
+• you can make a full suspension bike ‘lock out’ when needed, so the experience is like riding a hard tail

-• Can handle larger drops and jumps.
+• can handle larger drops and jumps

-• More forgiving and confidence-inspiring as they have a wider margin for error allowing you to ride above your skill level.
+• more forgiving and confidence-inspiring as they have a wider margin for error allowing you to ride above your skill level

-• Better tech beneath you - modern full-suspension frames are incredibly sophisticated.
+• better tech beneath you - modern full-suspension frames are incredibly sophisticated

 Cons:

-• It can be more energy intensive on the uphill unless you have a ‘lock out’ facility on the rear suspension to avoid ‘suspension bobbing' as you climb.
+• it can be more energy intensive on the uphill unless you have a ‘lock out’ facility on the rear suspension to avoid ‘suspension bobbing' as you climb

-• A weight penalty for all that bump proofing suspension.
+• a weight penalty for all that bump proofing suspension

-• Potentially more moving parts to repair should anything go wrong.
+• potentially more moving parts to repair should anything go wrong

-• Difference in price is quite significant.
+• difference in price is quite significant

-Hardtail: A bike with no rear suspension.
+A bike with no rear suspension.
 Suspension forks may be at the front of the bike but its back post is rigid.

 Pros:

-• In general, tend to require less maintenance and perform better on steep uphill climbs and sprints to the finish line.
+• in general, tend to require less maintenance and perform better on steep uphill climbs and sprints to the finish line

-• Inexperienced or beginner riders may prefer to start with a hardtail complete with front, lockable suspension.
+• inexperienced or beginner riders may prefer to start with a hardtail complete with front, lockable suspension

-• Good to get a feel for preferred type of riding before progressing to a full-suspension bike.
+• good to get a feel for preferred type of riding before progressing to a full-suspension bike

-• On the whole more efficient as they're lighter, maintain speed and no energy is wasted compressing a rear shock as you pedal.
+• on the whole more efficient as they're lighter, maintain speed and no energy is wasted compressing a rear shock as you pedal

-• Cheaper.
+• cheaper

 Cons:

-• Because of the rigid frame you won't be able to make any adjustments.
+• because of the rigid frame you won't be able to make any adjustments

-• Less efficient on rough terrain, rather than rolling over, the rear tyre hops up off rocks and trees when on a rough trail.
+• less efficient on rough terrain, rather than rolling over, the rear tyre hops up off rocks and trees when on a rough trail

-• Less comfortable as those shocks and vibrations transfer through the bike into your body, using your arms and legs as shock absorbers which can be tiring.
+• less comfortable as those shocks and vibrations transfer through the bike into your body, using your arms and legs as shock absorbers which can be tiring

-• Less traction due to the rear wheel rebound on rough terrain.
+• less traction due to the rear wheel rebound on rough terrain

 Renting

 If you plan on renting equipment then there are plenty of Verbier mountain bike hire shops hiring out both full-suspension and hardtail mountain bikes.
-On average you can pay anywhere between €16-€80 for a day's hire, depending on whether you select a bike with or without suspension.
+On average you can pay anywhere between €16 to €80 for a day's hire, depending on whether you select a bike with or without suspension.
 It's also possible to hire mountain bikes for children from around €15 a day.

 Buying